 The main temple, Penataran Agung is nothing similar to the other temple.
 Especially during the celebration month.
 At an annual festival, the main one will be decorated with a red Chinese ornament.
-A bursting color that adds more vibrant to the whole festivity.
+A bursting color that adds more vibrancy to the whole festivity.

 However, the main temple is the most sacred one.
 Anyone except pilgrims can’t enter the temple area.
 But tourists are welcome to look around and explore the other temple complex.

 The Sacred Mount Batur View

 The iconic panorama of this site is, of course, Mount Batur.
 The active volcano is located right behind the temple.
 And is the second biggest volcano in Bali after Mount Agung.
 Visitors or pilgrims could see clearly the shape of the mountain from the temple complex.

 Even better, spare 1 day and spend a night on the slope of Mount Batur.
 Accommodation option is plenty, some even come with a hot spring pool.
 Seeing sunrise or not, Mount Batur offers more than just a sunrise vista.
-After a 2 hours of trekking, besides sunrise, the lake Batur landscape from the top is magnificent.
+After 2 hours of trekking, besides sunrise, the lake Batur landscape from the top is magnificent.

 Lake Batur & Boat Ride

 Inhabit by Bali Aga, the mountain Balinese.
-The people in trunyan are different from other Balinese when it comes to taking care of the death.
+The people in Trunyan are different from other Balinese when it comes to taking care of the death.
 If most Balinese cremate the body of their loved one.
-In trunyan village, they leave the dead body in the cemetery in an open air to decay.
+In Trunyan village, they leave the dead body in the cemetery in the open air to decay.

 And surprisingly, with the dead body in the open air, it does not smell.
 Thanks to the ancient tree.
 To get here, tourists should ride a boat from the lake.